jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 Furthermore, it is critical to keep in mind the diversity of career goals of research team members, as junior team members may have a challenging time persuading others of their independence and contributions when they work on largely collaborative projects.
 It is also necessary to ensure that junior members have time to devote to their own research programs. ^[2](https://www.researchgate.net/publication/220040763_Scientific_collaboration)^ Support should be provided for these junior collaborators by more senior collaborators.

-3) **Different contributions** - Research of multi-disciplinary collaborations have found that when collaborating members were unclear of how their expertise and work contributed to the projected, they were less motivated and felt less valued.
+3) **Different capabilities** - Research of multi-disciplinary collaborations have found that when collaborating members were unclear of how their expertise and work contributed to the projected, they were less motivated and felt less valued.
 Working with members of different backgrounds to determine how their expertise can contribute to the project will not only help with moral, but it can also better define how a collaborator can further contribute to a project in ways that you may not already expect!^[3](https://link.springer.com/article/10.1007/s11024-019-09381-6)^

 4) **Reduced sense of responsibility** - Another concern of collaboration is that team members may feel less responsibility or commitment to a project than for a project within their own lab.